Gitstar-OC/mindect/README.md

 # LearnAI

+- reduce width and height of logo
+- not getting images after downloading notebook, package should be downloaded as zip, with image and the notebook

+// Currently the animation is being removed if added fix the things
+- Add background animation for the intro  (same as qu.ai) and the pagedown effect of (grili)
 - Loader just for one time or no loader
-- No theme changer on the navbar for the homepage and just black navbar for the homepage
+- remove the theme changer for the main page
-- Start creating docs.
-- Start coding other pages.
-- Add background animation for the intro  (same as qu.ai) and the pagedown effect of (grili)

 <!--